 If you are planning to spend time at The Wilds, you can also spend the night there in one of the cabins or yurts.

-For more lodging options we recommend checking out lodging options offered in Marietta, which has many more options and a wider variety.
+For more lodging options we recommend checking out lodging options offered in Marietta, which has many more options.

 Where to Find More Information?